Unifying notions of pasting diagrams: Details on the freeness property

 $\alpha$ and $\beta$ can be composed together in two possible orders: $\alpha$ then $\beta$ or $\beta$ then $\alpha$, which can be represented as

 But here, these two composites are different.
-Even more subtle problems arise starting from dimension three, justifying the somewhat sophisticated axioms given for parity complexes and pasting schemes.
+Even more subtle problems arise starting from dimension $3$, justifying the use of sophisticated formalisms for recognizing pasting diagrams.

-\paragraph*{Pasting diagrams as cells.} Given an \ohg~$P$, the pasting diagrams on~$P$ can be described as \emph{cells} on~$P$, that is, as organized collections of generators of~$P$.
-For good enough axioms on~$P$, we expect these cells to be $\omega$\nbd-categorical cells.
-There are different flavours for these cells, which reflects as different formalisms for pasting diagrams.
+\paragraph*{Pasting diagram formalisms} Until now, different proposals of pasting diagram formalisms, each one giving a set of conditions to recognize pasting diagrams, have been made.
+The main ones are Johnson's \emph{pasting schemes}~\cite{johnson1989combinatorics}, Street's \emph{parity complexes}~\cite{street1991parity,street1994parity} and Steiner's \emph{augmented directed complexes}~\cite{steiner2004omega}.
+Even though the ideas underlying the definitions of these formalisms are quite similar, they differ on many points and comparing them precisely is uneasy, and actually, to the best of our knowledge, no formal account of the differences was ever made.

+One of the main difference between these formalisms is the notion of sub-pasting diagram, or \emph{cell}, which is used.
+The formalism of pasting schemes has the most evident notion of cell: it is simply a set which gathers all the generators which appear in the pasting diagram it represents, regardless of their dimension or source/target status.
+For example, the diagram~\eqref{eq:2-pd} will be represented by the set

-A first notion of cell is given by tuples of elements of~$P$ that are kept organized by dimension and by source/target status.
-This is the solution adopted by parity complexes.
-For example, the pasting diagram \eqref{eq:2-pd} is represented by five sets
+Parity complexes use cells defined as tuples of sets of generators that are kept organized by dimension and by source/target status.
+For instance, the pasting diagram~\eqref{eq:2-pd} is represented by five sets